dexie/dexie-website/docs/Promise/Promise.PSD.md

  * Enabling subscribers to db.on('ready') work on db before db.open() completes

 ### Difference Between [Thread-specific data](http://en.wikipedia.org/wiki/Thread-Specific_Data) and PSD
-Thread-specific Data is one-dimentional.
+Thread-specific Data is one-dimensional.
 You can set Thread-static property that will be set for the currently running thread.
 PSD is a tree (or stack on most cases) where each new PSD acts as a stack frame that will derive from its parent.
 This makes PSD data automatically disappear when a Promise.newPSD() goes out of scope.
-This is also nescessary since Promise chains (unlike threads) can all root down the the same promise but be forked on certain frames.
+This is also necessary since Promise chains (unlike threads) can all root down the the same promise but be forked on certain frames.

 ### Difference from Angular's Zone.js
 Dexie's zone system is unobtrusive, meaning that it does not require your application to include a monkey-patching script at the top of the HTML page.
 Dexie's zone system only maintains contexts between promises and does not propagate contexts into other async apis, such as setTimeout() etc.

 ### Non-Standard

-PSD is Dexie-proprietary invention and is not standardized in any Promise specificatotion.
-We'll be following the [TC39 AsyncContext proposal](https://github.com/tc39/proposal-async-context) closely and gradually adapt the API to aline with the specification.
+PSD is Dexie-proprietary invention and is not standardized in any Promise specification.
+We'll be following the [TC39 AsyncContext proposal](https://github.com/tc39/proposal-async-context) closely and gradually adapt the API to align with the specification.

 ### How To Use